 So, beyond responding to the conditions caused by the pandemic, there seems to be a need for leaders and managers to understand how to coach and develop their teams through online mediums.
-On April 14, 2020, I spent time with two certified coaches exploring best practices to coach and develop employees in online environments.
+I earlier spent time with two certified coaches exploring best practices to coach and develop employees in online environments.

 For starters, here’s a quick definition of coaching to ground our understanding of the topic: “Coaching is a thought-partnership in which the coach inspires one to maximize their personal and professional potential through a strategic and creative process,” (International Coach Federation).

 More simply put, coaching is taking people from where they are to where they want to be.
 It is different than consulting, managing and therapy.
 Coaching focuses on enabling another person to take action to accomplish their goals.
 (For more on the differences between coaching and other topics like mentorship, read this article.)

 - Listening.
 Coaches listen more than respond.
 They listen for what is unsaid in the conversation by paying attention to what’s implied by the person’s words, tone and body language.
 They name what they’re observing in a nonjudgmental way and are open to where the conversation takes them.

 - Humility.
 Coaches understand they do not have the answers and do not share advice in conversations.
 They approach conversations with a curiosity and willingness to learn from the other person, rather than a seat of expertise.

 - Trust.
 Coaches earn the right to coach someone by being reliable, credible and by building professional intimacy over time.

 Leaders who wish to incorporate coaching in their management practices should do the following: